-The Newa is a small, neat, hand-held device which plugs into the mains by way of a long lead, so there is no need to recharge batteries
+The Newa is a small, neat, hand-held device which plugs into the mains so there is no need to recharge batteries.

 Does this device actually work, have I seen results and would I recommend it?

 The simple answer is yes, yes and yes.
-Immediately after the first treatment I knew by the level of temporary lift and tightening that this was not simply a small, diluted and therefore ineffectual version of the treatments I had been doing in my clinic for years.
+Immediately after the first treatment I knew by the level of temporary lift and tightening.
+This was not simply a small, diluted and therefore ineffectual version of the treatments I had been doing in my clinic for years.

 Within a month my skin texture was smoother and softer and my forehead lines were not really noticeable – even though I had delayed my usual Botox treatment so as not to disguise the effects.
-I am 63 and wasn’t expecting rapid results, so I was really pleased to see such improvement in the luminosity of my skin I’ve been able to wear even less make-up.
+I am in my 60s and wasn’t expecting rapid results.
+So I was really pleased to see such improvement in the luminosity of my skin I’ve been able to wear even less make-up.